HOME

 Notes on the parents of the 18 Land children baptized between 1761 and 1775

-• I believe that there were at least two and perhaps three (possibly four) John Lands having children in WAS between 1761 and 1774:
+• I believe that there were at least two (perhaps three or four) John Lands having children in WAS between 1761 and 1774:

 1. John Land (listed in the several of the records as being from "W") married Sarah Meyers in Wakefield All Saints on December 12, 1759.
 Subsequent records show that they moved to the parish of Weston no later than 1775.
-Their known children (whose names are indicated with ★ above) were Philomon, Ruth, Mercy and James.
+Their known children (whose names are indicated with** above) were Philomon (1765), Ruth (1766), Mercy (1769) and James (1775).
 John Land and Sarah Meyers were also the parents of one of the Josephs and one of the Sarahs.
 It is possible that they were also the parents of one of the Johns and Christopher.
 All of the records for Land in Weston are connected to this family.

-1. John Land who was listed from "W" and who was probably not the husband of Sarah Meyers had:
+2. John Land who was listed from "W" and who was NOT the husband of Sarah Meyers was the father of:

 1. One of the Joseph of John Land of "W" baptized in either 1763 or 1764.
+The births are too close together to be siblings.
 The other Joseph was the son of John Land and Sarah Meyers.

 2. Charles of John Land of W baptized in January 1767.
-I do not believe for several reasons that he was the son of Sarah Meyers.
-One reason being that he does not appear to have moved to Weston but stayed in Wakefield for a while and then moved to Leeds.
+I believe for several reasons that he was NOT the son of Sarah Meyers.
+He was born too close to Ruth, a known daughter of Sarah Myers.
+He did not move to Weston but stayed in Wakefield when the family of Sarah Myers Land moved.
+He later moved to Leeds.

 3. Henry of John Land of "W" baptized in 1769 does not show up in further records.
 His baptism was too close to Mercy's baptism to be a child of Sarah Meyer.